ibenguir/mixim_pets/Figures/Fig5/README.md

     In main.py:
         mu = 0.001
-Copy main.py and ConfigFile.ini in the main folder Scripts:
+        n_layer = arg #int(config['TOPOLOGY']['n_layers'])
+        param = [1,5,10,15]
+        p = Pool(processes=4, maxtasksperchild=1)

+To execute:

-    run "nohup python3 main.py &"
+    run "nohup python3 main.py > results.txt &"
+    Entropy values will consist of 4 arrays, each corresponds to the different number of layers configuration.
-    copy each array of entropy values in the jupyter file fig5_X.ipynb
+    Copy each array of entropy values in the jupyter file fig5_X.ipynb

+    Note: For this set of experiments, we use 4 CPUs, hence the command "p = Pool(processes=4, maxtasksperchild=1)".
+If your computer does not allow this, you can replace "p = Pool(processes=4, maxtasksperchild=1)" by "p = Pool(processes=1, maxtasksperchild=1)" and "param = [1,5,10,15]" by "param = [1]" each time replace the value of the array param by the correct number of layers.